Spin(7) metrics from K\"ahler Geometry

 If we further assume that

 so that there is another connection $1$-form $\eta $ satisfying

 then the $4$-form

-defines a torsion free $Spin(7)$-structure on $N^8$; the total space of the $S^1$ bundle on $(L^7,\vp)$ defined by $[d\eta] \in H^2(P^6,\mathbb{Z})$, and the induced metric is given by
+defines a torsion free $Spin(7)$-structure on $N^8$, the total space of the $S^1$ bundle on $(L^7,\vp)$ defined by $[d\eta] \in H^2(P^6,\mathbb{Z})$, and the induced metric is given by

-\end{Th} \begin{Rem} For \textit{generic} data on $M^4$, satisfying the hypothesis of the theorem, the holonomy of $\Phi$ is \textit{equal} to $Spin(7)$.
-If the holonomy is a subgroup of $Spin(7)$ then there exists a non-trivial parallel vector field, which also commutes with $X,Y$ and $U$ as they preserve $\Phi$ cf. \cite[Theorem 4]{Bryant1989}.
+\end{Th} \begin{Rem} For \textit{generic} data on $M^4$ satisfying the hypothesis of the theorem, the holonomy of $\Phi$ does not reduce to a subgroup of $G_2$.
+If the holonomy is contained in $G_2$ then there exists a non-trivial parallel vector field, which also commutes with $X,Y$ and $U$ as they preserve $\Phi$ cf. \cite[Theorem $4$]{Bryant1989}.
 Since the curvature forms of $\eta$ and $\alpha$ are non-trivial unless $s$ is constant or $d_Mu=0$ and $\tilde{\om}_1'=0$, this vector field does not lie in the span of $\langle X,Y,U \rangle$ in general.
-Assuming this is the case, it must therefore descend to an infinitesimal symmetry of the K\"ahler structure on $M$ and $u(H)$.
-Thus, if we further assume that the data $(M^4,\om_1(H), \om_2+i\om_3, u(H))$ has no infinitesimal symmetry then the holonomy must be \textit{equal} to $Spin(7)$.
-Note however that this is only a sufficient but not necessary condition as the horizontal lift of an infinitesimal symmetry of the data on $M$ will not preserve $\Phi$ in general. \end{Rem} \begin{Prop} The Ricci form of $(M^4,\tilde{\om}_1,J_1,g_{\tilde{\om}_1})$ is given by
+Assuming this is the case, it must therefore descend to an infinitesimal symmetry of the K\"ahler structure on $M^4$ and $u(H)$.
+Thus, if we further assume that the data $(M^4,\om_1(H), \om_2+i\om_3, u(H))$ has no infinitesimal symmetry then from Berger's classification of holonomy groups we know (at least locally) that the holonomy must be \textit{either} $Spin(7)$, $SU(4)$ or $Sp(2)$.
+Note however that this is only a sufficient but not necessary condition as the horizontal lift of an infinitesimal symmetry of the data on $M^4$ will not generally preserve $\Phi$.
+Eliminating $SU(4)$ and $Sp(2)$ holonomy amounts to showing that there does not exist any parallel $2$-form cf. \cite{Bryant1987}.